dora-network/dora-client-python/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **stream_trades**
-> TradeResponse stream_trades(orderbook_id, since=since)
+> ListTradeResponse stream_trades(orderbook_id, since=since)

-Get a snapshot of trades from a specific date and open a stream for real-time updates
+Get a snapshot of trades executed on the given order book from a specific date and open a stream for real-time updates

 ### Example
 ```python